hamza-ghufran/Journal/rules.md

-Rules:
+# Rules:

 This Journal is mainly for keeping a record of various bits of knowledge accumulated in my quest of becoming a true developer.
 Feel free to to drop in any suggestions and feel free to correct my understanding.

-Should Stick to the following:
+## Should Stick to the following:

-1. Each entry **should** have the following as a precursor
+* Each entry **should** have the following as a precursor

 * Log: DD-YY-MM
 * Topic: The subject addressed by the entry
 * Tag: To what field does the entry belongs to.

-2. When To make an Entry.
+## When To make an Entry.

-Anything worth noting down from:
+* Anything worth noting down from:

-* Something which I thought I know, but do not.
+1. Not knowing something that I should know or need to know.
-* Forums that I come across.
+2. Forums that I come across.
-* Any interesting subject being addressed at work
+3. Any interesting subject being addressed at work
-* Books, PDFs, discussion etc.
+4. Books, PDFs, discussion etc.

-3. Why Public ?

-* To promote open dialogue and challenge my understanding.